rezashahnazar/backtracking/README.md

 2. No one should have shifts for more than 24 hours consequently.
 3. No one should be placed in a shift position (the same column) more than 2 times in the month.
 4. Each doctor (of 18) should have a total of 5 shifts in the 30 days of the month (18 times 5 = 30 times 3 = 90).
-5. Shifts for each doctor should be evenly distributed.
+5. Shifts for each doctor should be evenly distributed throughout the month.

 Tkinter library is used to make a GUI for showing the final schedule in a formatted table.
 "GUI.py" loads "DoctorShifts.py" at first, then handle Tkinter codes to produce the GUI.